ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Compatibility updates for recent Risk of Rain 2 patches.
 - Updated BetterUI compat for 2.0.2.
 - Temporarily disabled the effects of the AllCards global config option (RoR2 seems to no longer expose an easily accessible list of vanilla content to check against).

-**5.0.1**

-- Matched FakeInventory.blacklist change in TILER2 4.0.1.
-Fixes Ancient Scepter not being FakeInventory blacklisted, and mod not being compatible with TILER2 4.0.1.
-- Made card model setup/updates more resilient against broken items.